 The economy has now generated a four-month average of 204,000 jobs from August through November.
 That's up from 159,000 a month from April through July.

-— Higher-paying industries are adding more jobs.
+An especially encouraging sign was that much of November's job growth was in higher-paying industries.
 Manufacturers added 27,000 jobs, the most since March 2012.
 Construction companies added 17,000.
 The two industries have created a combined 113,000 jobs in the past four months.

-Friday's report follows other positive news.
+Friday's report follows other positive economic news.
 The economy expanded at an annual rate of 3.6 percent in the July-September quarter, the fastest growth since early 2012, though nearly half that gain came from businesses rebuilding stockpiles.
 Consumer spending grew at the slowest pace since late 2009.

 But more higher-paying jobs are also needed to sustain the economy's momentum.
 Roughly half the jobs that were added in the six months through October were in four low-wage industries: retail; hotels, restaurants and entertainment; temp jobs; and home health care workers.